Corporate Social Responsibility

 Established in 1983 by Modern School Old Students’ Association (MSOSA), an alumni association of Modern School, Barakhamba Road, New Delhi, the Modernites Trust is engaged in a number of cultural and sporting activities to raise funds for supporting various philanthropic and charitable causes.
 The Modernites Trust has contributed to national causes such as the Kargil War Relief in 1999, Gujarat Earthquake in 2000 and Tsunami relief effort in 2004.

 Tamana is a non-profit voluntary organisation created with the purpose of helping the cause of the cognitively impaired, the intellectually challenged and the autistic.
-To provide for the welfare and rehabilitation of children born without normal faculties, Tamana offers an individual educational programme for every student, aimed at social and economic independence.
+To provide for the welfare and rehabilitation of children born without normal faculties, Tamana offers an individual educational programme for every student, aimed at social and economic independence, which incorporates special education, regular academic programme, therapeutic interventions and vocational training.